DataKnifeAI/unifi-network-mcp/docs/COPILOT_GUIDE.md

 ### 3. Configure Environment Variables

-Create a `.env` file in the root of the unifi-mcp directory:
+Create a `.env` file in the root of the unifi-network-mcp directory:

 ```env
 UNIFI_API_KEY=your-api-key-here